rclone/rclone/docs/content/docs.md

 ```

 Your configuration is now encrypted, and every time you start rclone
-you will now be asked for the password.
-In the same menu, you can
+you will have to supply the password.
+See below for details.
-change the password or completely remove encryption from your
+In the same menu, you can change the password or completely remove
-configuration.
+encryption from your configuration.

 There is no way to recover the configuration if you lose your password.